Millennium Hotel target of possible nuisance lawsuit

-CINCINNATI, OH (FOX19) - Cincinnati Mayor John Cranley is considering filing a lawsuit against the Millennium Hotel Cincinnati - one of the city’s main convention hotels, according to our media partners at the Cincinnati Enquirer.
+CINCINNATI, OH (CINCINNATI ENQUIRER/FOX19) - Cincinnati Mayor John Cranley is considering filing a lawsuit against the Millennium Hotel Cincinnati - one of the city’s main convention hotels, according to our media partners at the Cincinnati Enquirer.

 The mayor has consulted with Hamilton County Prosecutor Joe Deters about filing a lawsuit that would declare the hotel at 150 W. Fifth St. a nuisance property, a spokeswoman for Deters’ office confirmed Tuesday.